Société Jersiaise: Relationship with Jersey Heritage

 By an agreement with the Government of Jersey in 1987, the Jersey Museum and La Hougue Bie Museum, which had been established and run by the Société, became part of the Jersey Museums Service run by Jersey Heritage Trust.
 The collections of the Société became curated by Jersey Heritage and are displayed or stored under this agreement.
-In return, the Société received a rental payment for the buildings and property, consising of the Jersey Museum and La Hougue Bie Museum, and Société members retained the right of free admission to those sites together with the two castles (Mont Orgueil and Elizabeth) belonging to the Government of Jersey which were added to the Jersey Museums Service.
+In return, the Société received a rental payment for the buildings and property, consisting of the Jersey Museum and La Hougue Bie Museum, and Société members retained the right of free admission to those sites together with the two castles (Mont Orgueil and Elizabeth) belonging to the Government of Jersey which were added to the Jersey Museums Service.

 The following sites which are open to the public are presently administered and cared for by Jersey Heritage: